 Your board is an essential component of your nonprofit and provides much-needed guidance and insight.
-However, mistakes in governance are serious and could end up harming your organization.
+However, mistakes in nonprofit governance are serious and could end up harming your organization.
 From failing to fully understand the tax legislation and rules that a nonprofit must follow, to airing board grievances and divisions outside of the boardroom, there are major mistakes to avoid.

-On the other hand, high quality governance done right has the ability to truly accelerate your impact.
+On the other hand, high quality nonprofit board governance done right has the ability to truly accelerate your impact.
 Let’s take a look at best practices in nonprofit governance, as well as common pitfalls to watch out for.

 In this article we will cover:

 - What are the different models of nonprofit governance?

 - Nonprofit governance mistakes to avoid

 - Conclusion & a free board oversight checklist

 Governance covers everything from financial viability of the organization to fulfilling its mission successfully.
 Nonprofit governance is defined as the process of providing strategic leadership to a nonprofit organization.
 It entails the functions of setting direction, making policy and strategy decisions, overseeing and monitoring organizational performance, and ensuring overall accountability.